GideonDelta/WP-PLS-RescueGroups/rescuegroups-sync/README.md

 2. In the WordPress admin, go to **Rescue Sync** under **Settings**.
 3. Enter your API key and save the settings.
 4. Choose how often the sync should run and optionally trigger a manual sync.
 5. Use the provided widgets or shortcodes to display pets on your site.
    - Posts can be flagged as **featured** or **hidden** from the post edit screen.
-   - Widgets can optionally show featured pets first or exclusively.
+   - Widgets can optionally show featured pets first or exclusively, or display them randomly.

 ## Shortcode Usage